FWAPP-UniUD/hello-world-ColaDiego/README.md

 # Hello World!

-This is the first project to be used just to make you confortable with the `git` revision control system and with the `github.com` classroom environment.
+This is the first project to be used just to make you comfortable with the `git` revision control system and with the `github.com` classroom environment.

 The assignment consists just in cloning this repository on your computer, editing this `README.md` file and adding your name as the contributor of this file.